Thomas-Duggan/Engi1020_Car-Sensor-With-Discord-Integration/README.md

 ## Notes
-- Project in collaboration with Devin Reardon.
+- Project in collaboration with Devin Reardon (co-author).
 - "CFW" means Custom FirmWare.
 I do not have permission to distribute the CFW used.
 - Requires a microcomputer and [Ultrasonic Ranger](https://wiki.seeedstudio.com/Grove-Ultrasonic_Ranger/) to function properly.